Basics

 - 2Press

-Cmd+Kon Mac, orCtrl+Kon Windows and Linux. - 3Type your instructions - for example, "Convert this to an async function."
+Cmd+Kon Mac, orCtrl+Kon Windows and Linux. - 3Type your instructions.
+For example, "Convert this to an async function."

 - 4Press Enter.
 Cursor applies the edit to your selected code.